archerfrank/Hands-On-Microservices-with-Spring-Boot-and-Spring-Cloud/Chapter17Fix/readme.md

 Kubernete
+Ingress doesn't work in my PC, use NodePort instead.
 Replacing Spring Cloud Config Server with Kubernetes config maps and secrets Replacing Spring Cloud Gateway with a Kubernetes ingress resource Deploying and testing the microservice landscape using Docker Compose to ensure that the source code in the microservices isn't locked into Kubernetes